What is Exempt Income?

 Exempt income refers to any income that is exempt from taxation.
 The rules and regulations that govern exempt income vary from country to country – and even by locale within a country.
 However, they are created as different types of incentives and breaks to foster certain types of growth and economic well-being.

 Different types of income can be exempt, partially exempt, or non-exempt.
 It is an important distinction to make when preparing a tax return and understanding how to operate a small or large business.
-Understanding exempt income can allow one to legally and accurately understand how to use taxation benefits.
+Understanding exempt income rules can allow one to legally and accurately optimize these taxation benefits.

 - Exempt income is income that is accrued from a source that is exempt from taxation.